-- 1. must obtain approval from the Practicum Manager (Queen's) or Concurrent Education Program Coordinator (Queen's-Trent) to complete PRAC 210/211 out-of-country 2. must be registered in the second year PRAC course prior to completing an out-of-country - must be registered in the second year PRAC course prior to completing an out-of-country placement - candidates must complete their first year and third year Experiences in Schools placement in Ontario i.
+- 1. must obtain approval from the Practicum Manager (Queen's) or Concurrent Education Program Coordinator (Queen's-Trent) to complete PRAC 210/211 out-of-country - 2. must be registered in the second year PRAC course prior to completing an out-of-country placement - candidates must complete their first year and third year Experiences in Schools placement in Ontario i.
 Any Teacher Candidate planning to withdraw from the Concurrent Education program must contact the respective Concurrent Education Office prior to withdrawal.